eficode-academy/terraform-fundamentals/05-Setup-VM-Using-Terraform.md

 This will create a `graph.png` file, which visually represents the structure of your Terraform configuration.
 Open this file to review the relationships and dependencies between your resources.

-Conclusion
+Congratulations!
 ----------

-Congratulations!
 By completing this module, you've learned to set up and manage network configurations and VMs in Azure using Terraform, which is crucial for effective cloud infrastructure management.